PAC Learning

 The most popular learning paradigm used in machine learning use cases is Empirical Risk Minimization, which says that when we want to minimize error (and thus risk) when putting a machine learning model out in the world, we should first tune it to minimize error on the empirical data that we have, i.e. the training data.
 By minimizing the empirical risk, we are hopefully minimizing the actual risk the model will try to avoid when it is used out in the world.

-This only makes sense, though, if there is some theoretical basis for why seeing labeled trainign data would guarantee performance on unseen data.
+This only makes sense, though, if there is some theoretical basis for why seeing labeled training data would guarantee performance on unseen data.
 If a concept class wasn’t PAC learnable, then no matter how good our performance on a training set was, we wouldn’t be able to make any guarantees on an algorithm’s performance out in the world.

 Understanding how to prove PAC learnability can help us see what stipulations about a machine learning use case need to hold in order to trust empirical risk minimization.
 The definition of PAC learnability can also provide hints into how applied machine learning can go wrong.

-In this article, we will use our game to demonstrate first how a learning algorithm can be proven to be a PAC learning algorithm.
+Now, we will use our game to demonstrate first how a learning algorithm can be proven to be a PAC learning algorithm.
 Then, we will break down different ways where PAC learning can break down due to issues with the data or the complexity of the concept that we are trying to model.

 We can use the PAC learning paradigm to analyze our algorithms.
 In particular, we can look at the tightest fit algorithm, and try to bound its error, where error is defined as the probability that our algorithm’s chosen region will get the label incorrect.
 We would like to prove that the error is less than ϵ\epsilon , with probability at least 1δ1-\delta .
 We do this by showing that, under the uniform distribution that gives us our labeled points, we have a pretty good chance of having low error.

 First, we note that the tightest-fit rectangle is always contained in the target rectangle.
 We can express the total error region as four strips: the strips above, below, to the left, and to the right of the tightest-fit rectangle.
 This is the only region where our algorithm will label incorrectly.
-To proceed, we determine the probability that the size of each region is ϵ4\leq \frac{\epsilon}{4} , so that the total error is less than ϵ\epsilon .
-This will give us a relationship between ϵ\epsilon and δ\delta in terms of the nubmer of samples drawn, MM .
+To proceed, we would like it if the size of each region is bounded above ϵ4\leq \frac{\epsilon}{4} , so that the total size of the error regions is less than ϵ\epsilon .
+If the data is uniformly distributed, we can try to count how many random samples we would generally need to receive labels for before we would be pretty sure that we would receive points in these error regions.
+This will give us a relationship between ϵ\epsilon and δ\delta in terms of the number of samples drawn, MM .

 Consider the top strip, which we’ll call T’.
 Then, consider the strip T that starts from the top of the proposal region, and sweeps down in height until it has area ϵ4\frac{\epsilon}{4} .
 If T’ is contained in T, then it has area less than ϵ4\frac{\epsilon}{4} , and we are done.
 By our algorithm, we know that our T’ can only be greater in area than T if we haven’t seen any samples in T, since if we had, then our proposal region would contain that point.
 The probability that M independent draws from the distribution (i.e. new points that we see) all miss the region T (and thus that the area is less than ϵ4\frac{\epsilon}{4} ) is exactly (1ϵ4)M(1 - \frac{\epsilon}{4})^M .